svtsv01/qudit/TUTORIAL.md

 TODO:

 - [ ] Can we please add this gates implementation as well?
 I missed it.
+Yes
 - [ ] Aren't the following two gates the same?
 The pi-by-eight game I mentioned?

 ### Qudit $U_{\pi/8}$ Gate (`quditU8Gate`):